sopy-anne/Human-Resource-Performance-Analysis/README.md

 ## Data Cleaning and Analysis Process

-- Data collected was cleaned and transformed with Microsoft Excel
+- Data collected was cleaned and transformed with Microsoft Excel, using VLookup and IF functions.
 - The key analysis involved measures of central tendency to summarise the data and identify the average and patterns of the key variables in the dataset.
 - The data was visualised using PowerBI